Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Introduction

 This scenario suggests an evolution in the angular momentum from high to low redshifts.
-The mechanisms behind the galaxy's stellar angular momentum evolution through cosmic time and the slow-rotators formation scenario are still open questions.
-One possibility is to consider the hierarchical growth of galaxies in clusters, using galaxy merger trees \citep{2012MNRAS.423.1277D}, where the progenitor cores of slow rotators are formed at high redshift at the center of dark matter overdensities.
-Within the hierarchical buildup of galaxies and clusters hypothesis, slow rotators sink towards the center of the resulting group/cluster of galaxies, where they merge and form a more massive slow rotator. \citealp{2022MNRAS.509.4372L} using EAGLE simulations observed that the slow rotators (SRs) that experienced minor or major mergers are more prone to be triaxial systems.
-On the other hand, SRs that do not experience mergers tend to be more compact and quenched later compared to the other SRs.
+The mechanisms behind the galaxy's stellar angular momentum evolution through cosmic time and the SR formation scenario are still open questions.
+One possibility is to consider the hierarchical growth of galaxies in clusters, using galaxy merger trees \citep{2012MNRAS.423.1277D}, where the progenitor cores of SRs are formed at high redshift at the centre of dark matter overdensities.
+Within the hierarchical buildup of galaxies and cluster hypothesis, SRs sink towards the centre of the resulting group or cluster of galaxies, where they merge and form a more massive SR. {\citealp{2022MNRAS.509.4372L}, using EAGLE simulations, observed that the SRs that experienced minor or major mergers are more prone to be triaxial systems.
+On the other hand, SRs that do not experience mergers tend to be more compact and are quenched later compared to the other SRs}.
 Another formation scenario is that quenching processes destroy the organized rotation of galaxies.
-As the galaxy quenches the angular momentum diminishes, or as an alternative the decreasing organised rotation itself is responsible for quenching the galaxy \citep{2009MNRAS.398..898H}.
-Moreover, morphological quenching can be effective, where the growth of the bulge is linked to the decrease of the angular momentum, as well as the quenching of the star formation \citep{2009ApJ...707..250M}.
+As the galaxy quenches, the angular momentum diminishes, or as an alternative the decreasing organized rotation itself is responsible for quenching the galaxy \citep{2009MNRAS.398..898H}.
+Moreover, morphological quenching can be effective, where the growth of the bulge is linked to the decrease in the angular momentum, and to the quenching of the star formation \citep{2009ApJ...707..250M}.
 Thus, characterizing the kinematics of galaxies is crucial to understanding their formation and evolution.